Grease Fitting Thread Identification

 Grease fittings come in many different styles.
-There are two grease fittings that are very common.
-These are the 1/4″-28 thread and the 1/8″ NPT thread.
-However, there are other less common grease fitting threads in use.
-Here are some ways to identify the threads on your grease fittings.
+There are two grease fittings that are most commonly used in the U.S. These are the 1/8″ NPT thread and the 1/4″-28 SAE thread.
+Based on our own sales data, the approximate frequency of the different grease port threads in the U.S. are:

 The easiest way to identify the thread on a grease fitting is to use a tool made specifically for this purpose.
 Grease fitting thread gauges are available from industrial equipment suppliers for around $50.
 Although convenient, you can identify your grease fitting thread without spending the money on this specialty tool.

 Three Steps to Determining Grease Fitting Threads – Without a Thread Gauge